 The Harrisons, Survival Piece V: Portable Orchard, 1972.
 Installation view at The Walker Art Center, Minneapolis, 2015.

-Various Small Fires (VSF) is pleased to present Survival Piece V Part II: Lemon Orchard Fragment, a variation of the historic 1972 installation by Helen Mayer Harrison (b.
-1929) and Newton Harrison (b.
+Various Small Fires (VSF) is pleased to present Survival Piece V Part II: Lemon Orchard Fragment, a variation of the historic 1972 installation by Helen Mayer Harrison (1929–2018) and Newton Harrison (b.
 1932) – the husband and wife duo who pioneered the Ecological Art movement and have been proposing climate change solutions through their interdisciplinary, multi-modal art practice for nearly 50 years.

 Survival Piece V Part II: Lemon Orchard Fragment is an interactive, self-regulating installation of citrus trees and photosynthetic lights, proposed as both a hypothetical critique and as a practical experiment, for the indoor cultivation of fruit in a possible post-agricultural future.
 The installation is a site-specific variation of the Harrisons’ Survival Piece V: Portable Orchard, 1972-1973, first conceived for the Contemporary Arts Museum, Houston, TX and recently recreated and exhibited at The Walker Art Center, MN in 2015.

 Visitors can walk amongst the meyer lemon trees (selected as a particularly resilient citrus breed) and sample fruit harvested from the “portable orchard” during Frieze London.
 On the booth’s walls hang four framed Survival Piece environmental installation proposals by the Harrisons made between 1970-74, including the original drawings and exhibition rights for the iconic Survival Piece V: Portable Orchard.

 Following their sojourn at Frieze London, the meyer lemon trees will be replanted at the orchard in Hampshire from which they came.